PCOS Cravings: Everything You Need to Know

 To fight cravings, you shouldn’t just go cold turkey and stop enjoying all food.
 NO WAY!
 That can be super stressful and guess what stress leads to?
 High levels of insulin, which means worse cravings.

-Instead, you need a balanced diet that lets you eat plenty of delicious foods that will help you balance blood sugars levels and increase insulin sensitivity.
-Once your body starts doing what it’s supposed to with glucose, those cravings will FINALLY simmer down.
+Instead, you need a balanced diet that lets you eat plenty of delicious foods that will help you regulate your blood sugars levels and increase insulin sensitivity.
+Once your body starts doing what it’s supposed to with glucose, those intense carbohydrate cravings will FINALLY simmer down.

-You can learn lots more about PCOS nutrition on my sister site PCOS Weight Loss, where I walk you through my suggested diet changes.
+You can learn lots more about polycystic ovary syndrome (PCOS) nutrition on my sister site PCOS Weight Loss, where I walk you through my suggested diet changes.
 Managing PCOS cravings gets a whole lot easier with a protein-rich and anti-inflammatory diet full of tasty PCOS-fighting foods

 eat a balanced diet